You want smart political talk without the meltdowns?

 And some people had asked what I told President Trump when he came down the aisle for the State of the Union.

-One of the things I said was uh you're being told we can't do some of the things we did two years ago uh with Obamacare, and it was true, it's still true.
+And one of the things I said was, you're being told we can't do some of the things we did two years ago with Obamacare.

 So as long as we're able to get amendments to the floor that will fix some huge problems with the bill that's now been filed, then we'll be okay.

-If they do that, then it's not gonna pass.
+If they do that, then it's not going to pass.

 And we've had Louie on.